Cofeight/blogging-tech/README.md

 ## Description
-A simple blog for Go-Pro enthusiasts utilizing CRUD functionality.
+A simple blog for Go-Pro enthusiasts utilizing the MVC paradigm.

 ## Table of Contents